actionsflow/actionsflow-workflow-default/README.md

       schedule:
         - cron: "*/15 * * * *"
     ```
     > Note: To prevent abuse, by default, the schedule is commented, please modify the schedule time according to your own needs, the default is once every 15 minutes.
+Learn more about schedule event, please see [here](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule)

 1. **Define your [workflow file](https://actionsflow.github.io/docs/workflow/) at `workflows` directory**